 Cologne and Pulheim mourn: Ex-Vice President Bernhard Worms died

-Pulheim, Deutschland - The 1st FC Köln and the municipality of Pulheim mourn Dr. Bernhard Worms, who died on December 21 at the age of 94.
-Worms, a native of Stommelner and honorary citizen of his hometown, was not only a passionate supporter of the football club, but also an outstanding local politician and state secretary in the Federal Ministry of Labor and Social Affairs.
-His death was officially announced on the first day of Christmas, which only reinforced the grief for the charismatic person, such as Sport1 reported.
+1. FC Cologne and the community of Pulheim mourn the loss of Dr. Bernhard Worms, who died on December 21st at the age of 94.
+Worms, a native of Stommeln and an honorary citizen of his hometown, was not only a passionate supporter of the football club, but also an outstanding local politician and State Secretary in the Federal Ministry of Labor and Social Affairs.
+His death was officially announced on Christmas Day, which only deepened the sadness for the charismatic man Sports1 reported.

-dr. Worms had a close connection to his wife Hildegard for over 60 years, with whom he leaves three children and five grandchildren.
-From 1991 to 1997 he was Vice President of 1st FC Cologne and during this time he decisively shaped the association structure.
-Mayor Frank Keppeler recognizes Worms as a "bridge builder", who always acted empathetically and with Rhenish humor, which helped him, also mastered difficult social challenges.
-His political career was just as impressive: Worms was active in the CDU early on, was honorary chairman of the senior citizens' union and had a significant impact on the municipal reorganization in North Rhine-Westphalia, such as Rheinische-Versbblaetter
+Dr. Worms had a close relationship with his wife Hildegard for over 60 years, with whom he leaves behind three children and five grandchildren.
+From 1991 to 1997 he was vice president of 1.
+FC Köln and during this time he had a decisive influence on the club's structure.
+Mayor Frank Keppeler praises Worms as a “bridge builder” who always acted empathetically and with Rhenish humor, which helped him to overcome even difficult social challenges.
+His political career was just as impressive: Worms was active in the CDU early on, was honorary chairman of the senior citizens' union and had a significant influence on the municipal reorganization in North Rhine-Westphalia Rhenish advertising sheets highlighted.

-He is called the initiator of important projects in Pulheim as the “founding father” of his city.
-He received numerous awards for his meritorious work, including the Federal Cross of Merit and the Order of Merit of the State of North Rhine-Westphalia.
-He was honored a week before his death, which shows how much he was valued by his community.
-His death leaves a gap that is not only felt at 1.
+As the initiator of important projects in Pulheim, he is referred to as the “founding father” of his city.
+For his meritorious work he received numerous awards, including the Federal Cross of Merit and the Order of Merit of the State of North Rhine-Westphalia.
+He was honored just a week before his death, showing how much he was valued by his community.
+His death leaves a gap that is not only noticeable at 1.
 FC Köln, but also in the entire political and social landscape of his homeland.